d-grob7/Histordl/README.md

 # Histordl
-####Histordl is a Wordle clone based on a historical event related to the current date that runs in the command line.
+####H istordl is a Wordle clone based on a historical event related to the current date that runs in the command line.

-#Background
+# Background
 This is a personal project created for the purposes of showcasing my skills in Python and background in linguistics/computational linguistics.
 The project is still a work in progress.
 I am currently in the process of building out a word list for relevant words related to an event in history.